What is a learning management system?

 min watch

 Recently, we added someone to the Neovation team who had previously worked in the finance services industry.
 He didn’t really know what an LMS was, beyond what it stood for - a learning management system.
 Not surprising, since he was switching careers to work in the corporate training world.
-He knew he had a lot to learn about our products and services, including:

 In the financial services company that he worked for, there was an assortment of training that needed to be completed.
-They had compliance training, general accounting principal refreshers, documentation reviews, and yes, even health and safety training – though you’d think a bank is less dangerous than a manufacturing plant, right?
+They had compliance training, general accounting principle refreshers, documentation reviews, and yes, even health and safety training – though you’d think a bank is less dangerous than a manufacturing plant, right?

 All this training was done online and remained consistent throughout the entire company nationwide or globally.
 After all, when it comes to your money, it’s reassuring knowing your cash is handled the same way, regardless of the employee.
 His HR rep in Toronto could track and deliver training to the entire Calgary team, without needing to pick up an old manual or attend an expensive training session across the country.
 All of their training was through their LMS, in the comfort of their office.